 In Saint Seiya, the Pope Gemini Saga spend most of its time waiting for Bronze Saints to come in the throne room on top of the Sanctuary.

 Shinzo has Lanancuras, who technically has a good reason to sit on his throne: it's his prison.
 Except he never tried breaking out until AFTER the barrier maiden had discovered the power to keep him there, which is three hundred years (five hundred in the dub).
 And he does absolutely nothing during that time.
+This is the result of a second-season Retcon that revealed him as The Man Behind the Man of the original Big Bad.

 Knives from the Trigun anime fits this to a tee.
 The ability to destroy cities?
 Check.
 Rabid hatred of humanity?
 Check he looks human but isn't, he's actually a plant.
 Sits in an oasis in the middle of nowhere for the entire series?
 Check.